kamilburda/batcher/dev/_pages/Customization/Actions.md

 You can save a GIMP preset file for Levels or Curves by choosing `Export Current Settings to File` in the Levels or Curves menu.

 At the moment, Batcher only supports applying levels or curves in the linear mode.
-If you saved your preset in a different mode (e.g. non-linear, perceptual), it will still be applied as if the mode was set to linear.
+If you saved your preset in a different mode (e.g. non-linear, perceptual), the action will fail with a warning dialog.

 ### Crop